-Designed especially for seniors with Alzheimer's disease and other cognitive or physical challenges, our daily care center offers a safe and social environment.
+Designed especially for seniors with cognitive or physical challenges, our daily care center offers a safe and social environment.
 Caregivers of those requiring continuous supervision have the peace of mind that comes from knowing their loved ones are being served by our trained and knowledgeable staff.